nx-lr/32chars-js/README.md

 ## How it works

-Like JJEncode, VoidScript is a substitution encoding scheme that goes through three phases:
+Like JJEncode, PunkScript is a substitution encoding scheme that goes through three phases:

 - Initialization, where characters and values are assigned to variables;
 - Substitution, where the variables are used to construct strings;
 - Execution, where the constructed code is evaluated and executed.

-You may want to read [this article](https://blog.korelogic.com/blog/2015/01/12/javascript_deobfuscation) explaining how the original jjencode works, along with the main key differences between VoidScript and jjencode.
+You may want to read [this article](https://blog.korelogic.com/blog/2015/01/12/javascript_deobfuscation) explaining how the original jjencode works, along with the main key differences between PunkScript and jjencode.

-The entire file is generated with the same [program I made](https://github.com/nxltm/VoidScript/blob/main/obfuscator.js); do take note I used experimental JavaScript syntax, which is run using a special BabelJS configuration (see `package.json`).
+The entire file is generated with the same [program I made](https://github.com/nxltm/PunkScript/blob/main/obfuscator.js); do take note I used experimental JavaScript syntax, which is run using a special BabelJS configuration (see `package.json`).

 ---